Formidable battery life

 Unlike older OnePlus panels, this one has a punch hole for the selfie camera.
 (No more pop-up cam!)
 The hole is located in the top-left corner, where it is practically out of sight.
 I like that OnePlus allows you to hide the camera cutout to a degree by controlling the color of the status bar.
 Personally, I think it looks better when visible.

 Last, the fingerprint scanner is located under the glass near the bottom edge.
-Now that we’re several generations into under-display scanner tech, I can tell you this is one of the most acceptable renditions thereof.
+Now that we’re several generations into in-display scanner tech, I can tell you this is one of the most acceptable renditions thereof.
 It took a sec to train it, but it was fast and consistent.
 I’d go so far as to call it as fast as using a pattern, and even faster than using a four or six-digit PIN.
-The OnePlus reader is superior to those of the Pixel 4 XL, V60, and S20.
 A camera-based face unlock is present if that’s what you prefer.

 It may not be as pixel-rich as competing screens, but the OnePlus 8 display is absolutely all anyone needs to be happy with their smartphone experience.